 - NTI President will prepare a letter of condolence to be sent on behalf of NTI to the student’s family.
 The letter will be respectful of the student’s culture and country of origin, be translated where appropriate and reflect the student’s engagement with NTI.

-- NTI President will consult with NTI Academic Dean on additional appropriate actions to be taken.
+- NTI President will consult with NTI Dean of Studies on additional appropriate actions to be taken.
 These may include:

 - NTI will return any personal effects to the next of kin, or dispose of these, in consultation with the family.